John Percival Tate: Positions

 Tate supported increased immigration and "saw population growth as essential to Australia's economic development and international standing".
 However, he was concerned about overpopulation in the capital cities and was an advocate of decentralisation, suggesting that immigrants be directed to regional areas.
 He supported increased autonomy for the Northern Territory as well as the development of New Guinea.
 Tate also supported electoral reform.
 He was opposed to proportional representation in the Senate, which had been introduced for the 1949 election, and was "highly critical of the partisan nature of Senate deliberations, which he believed detracted from the chamber’s original role as a States House and a house of review".
 He suggested that state governments be allowed to directly appoint senators.

 Personal life

-Tate married Gladys Woodland in 1920, with whom he had four sons.
-After being widowed in 1974 he remarried in 1976 to Bernice Cheetham.
+Tate married Gladys Woodland in 1920, with whom he had three sons.
+After being widowed in 1974 he remarried in 1976 to Bernice Cheetham with whom he had a son.
 He moved to Canberra in the same year and died at Canberra Hospital on 21 January 1977.